Can You Put a Baby Up for Adoption After You Take it Home?

 If you returned home from the hospital with your baby days, weeks or even months ago, call 1-800-ADOPTION or request free information online now to learn more about adoption.
-Our counselors will be able to talk with you about what’s possible in your situation and help you decide what is the best path for you.
+Our counselors will be able to talk with you about what’s possible in your situation and help you decide what the best path is for you.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.